glouw/blog/_posts/2018-03-11-littlewolf.md

 ![](/images/lw/1.PNG)

-The distance between each ray in relation to the field of view must be equal.
+The distance between each ray in relation to the field of view is equal.
 This is accomplished by linear interpolating the field of view with an x percentage of the x-resolution.

     const Point direction = lerp(camera, x / (float) gpu.xres);